x8699876/Rapid-Delete-Pro/README.md

 There is a windows executable, batch files and Unix/Linux shell script included to run the application.
 Unzip and put the files in a directory on the environment path.

 ## How to run

+If not already, down load and install the latest JRE/JDK 1.7 from Oracle.

 Open the console and go to the directory which you want to purge and run the rdpro.exe.
 Run rdpro.sh in unix/linux environment. see below for examples.